bridger-thompson/choreChamps/README.md

 - [ x ] Frontend can hit backend can hit db
 - [ ] Authentication for parent vs child
-- [ ] Can link parent and child accounts
+- [ x ] Can link parent and child accounts
 - [ x ] Parents can select a child and that selection persists between pages (like docs)
   - Context
 - [ x ] Parents can configure chores for a child